Becklyn/ddd-file-store/README.md

 ```
 Becklyn\Ddd\FileStore\BecklynFileStoreBundle::class => ['all' => true],
 ```
-- run `php bin/console doctrine:migrations:diff` to create a Doctrine migration for the file store.
-Check the migrations file and manually remove anything unrelated to the becklyn_files and becklyn_filesystem_file_pointers tables.
-Execute the migration by running `php bin/console doctrine:migrations:migrate`
+- There is a doctrine migration provided.
+Execute it by running `php bin/console doctrine:migrations:migrate`
 - Add the following to services.yaml if the command handlers should log errors:
 ```
 becklyn_ddd.file_store.handler.create_file: